OriginTrailClub/deepdive/global-standards.md

 Lastly, the German Federal Office for Information Security [praised OriginTrail as one of two future leaders](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Krypto/Blockchain\_Studie-374.html) in blockchain-assisted supply chain management.

-In 2021 onward, OriginTrail has partnered with BSI, the British Standards Institution National Standards Body, who along with [Poseidon](https://www.poseidon.team/), the independent pharmaceutical logistics network, are bringing their joint resources and expertise together to develop and execute a Multi-mode Compliance and Standards (MMCS) program to help promote, monitor and assess adherence to the GDP (Good Distribution Practice) regulations that underpin global pharmaceutical logistics.
+In 2021 onward, OriginTrail has partnered with BSI (the British Standards Institution National Standards Body) who along with [Poseidon](https://www.poseidon.team/) (the independent pharmaceutical logistics network) are bringing their joint resources and expertise together to develop and execute a Multi-mode Compliance and Standards (MMCS) program to help promote, monitor and assess adherence to the GDP (Good Distribution Practice) regulations that underpin global pharmaceutical logistics.
 To learn more, you can watch the video below and read a great summary by SM [here](https://www.reddit.com/r/OriginTrail/comments/sh0l2x/how\_on\_earth\_did\_this\_workshop\_by\_bsi\_and/).

 {% embed url="https://www.youtube.com/watch?v=j3IQKydFnPc" %}